What is a Debt Schedule?

 To construct a debt schedule, analysts need to list all debt currently outstanding by the business.
 The types of debt include:

 Factors to Consider in the Construction of a Debt Schedule

-Before committing to borrow money, the company needs to carefully consider its ability to repay debt and the real cost of the debt.
-Here is a list of factors a company needs to consider –
+Before committing to borrow money, a company needs to carefully consider its ability to repay debt and the real cost of the debt.
+Here is a list of the factors a company needs to consider:

 - Interest rate – The lower the interest rate, the better, but not always.
-A low-interest rate for a long-term debt usually results in higher interest than short-term debt with the high-interest rate.
-The investor needs to calculate the total interest.
+A low interest rate for a long-term debt usually results in higher total interest due than short-term debt with a high interest rate.

-- Ability to generate gain – No reason to take on new debt if the debtor cannot generate a steady stream of income to pay the debt off.
-Failure to pay a debt might result in forced liquidation and a loss of trust.
+- Ability to generate gain – There is no reason to take on new debt if the debtor cannot use the funds to generate a steady stream of income to pay the debt off.
+Failure to pay a debt might result in a drop in their credit rating or even forced liquidation.

 Why is a Debt Schedule Important?

 The ability to estimate the total amount a company needs to pay once a debt matures is the main reason a debt schedule is made.
 Another reason for using a debt schedule includes the company’s ability to monitor the maturity of the debt and make decisions based on it, such as the possibility of refinancing the debt through a different institution/ source when the interest rate declines.

 The debt schedule report can be used as an instrument to negotiate a new line of credit for the company.
 Lenders will use the report and consider the risk/reward before granting new credit.